Practical Pest Control for Houseplants

 For severe infections, mix equal parts water and methylated spirit and spray on the plant.

 Ron Hammond, bulletin.ipm.illinois.edu/print.php?id=1309v

 Remove all soil from the roots and dip them in 120 degrees Fahrenheit hot water.
-Higher temperatures will damage the root.
+Higher temperatures will damage the root but lower temperatures may not kill the bugs.
 If the entire root system is infected however, you should discard the entire plant.

 Gilles San Martin https://commons.wikimedia.org/wiki/File:Scale_insects_(7244837120).jpg

 Scale insects can target either stems or leaves or both.
-Like the mealybug, they suck the plant's juices and stut plant growth.
+Like the mealybug, they suck the plant's juices and stunt plant growth.
 Ficus are particularly susceptible to this pest.

 Scale insects cover a range of species that look very different from each other.
 All have a shell covering their body and are between 1/16 inch to 1/8 inches in diameter.
 They range in shape (oval or spheres) and color (white to black).
 Young scale insects crawl but adults lose their legs and antennae and develop a shell.

-The best cure is to simply throw out the plant but if the scale insects have infested your favourite plant, it may be salvageable.
+The best cure is to simply throw out the plant for the sake of your other plants but if the scale insects have infested your favorite plant, it may be salvageable.
 Prune heavily infested areas and manually remove all the adults from the plant with a toothbrush and soapy water.
 Make sure the soapy water comes into contact with the adults.
 Rinse the plant and dry.
 You must repeat the process over a period of several weeks until no more adults appear.